Task fields and tags

 - Clicking the check icon from the main pane

-- Clicking the Mark Complete button from the right pane
+- Clicking the Mark Complete button from the task details pane

-Conversely, you can mark a task incomplete again if there is still work to be done.
+You can mark a task incomplete again if there is still work to be done by clicking the check mark or the Completed button.

 By default, only incomplete tasks will appear in your My tasks and projects.
 You can change the view to also show completed tasks.
 With completed tasks shown, you can also mark a task incomplete from the main pane.

-Set a due date, due time, or date range to let your teammates know when a task should be completed by.
+Set a due date, due time, or a date range to let your teammates know when a task should be completed by.